 - ½ cup plain yogurt (whole milk preferred)

-- 2 tsp favorite (mild) hot sauce I used Cholula.
+- 2 teaspoons favorite (mild) hot sauce I used Cholula.
 Use more or less hot sauce depending on heat level of the hot sauce

 - 8 tortillas (corn or flour)

 - a few drops of oil (for brushing the pan)

 - 4 ounces Pepper Jack cheese, freshly grated